Alternating, private alternating, and quantum alternating realtime automata: Quantum alternation

 An alternating quantum finite automaton (AQFA) has both classical and quantum states \cite{Yak13A}.
 The classical states are once again either existential or universal, with some of them designated as accepting states.
 The computation is controlled by the classical states.
 Each step has two phases.
 In the first phase (quantum phase), depending on the current symbol and classical state, a superoperator is applied to the quantum state, and an outcome having non-zero probability is observed.
-Figure \ref{fig:superoperator-purestates} represents the outcomes of a superoperator applied to a pure quantum state, where indices of the operators are the outcomes.
-Note that the outcomes are discarded in the above definition of QFA, but they are still important for AQFAs, since the branches of the computation are defined based on them.
+Figure \ref{fig:superoperator-purestates} represents the outcomes of a superoperator applied to a pure quantum state, where the indices of the operators denote the outcomes.
+Each outcome with non-zero probability becomes a branch of the computation.
 In the second phase (classical phase), the new classical state is determined by the current symbol, the classical state, and the outcome obtained in the first phase.
 Similar to the previous models, we assume that the automaton spends two steps on each symbol.
 The computation of an AQFA can be shown as a tree such that each node represents a pair consisting of a classical state and a pure quantum state, and the edges represent the transitions with non-zero probabilities.
 Note that the exact magnitudes of these probabilities are not significant.
 We associate each inner node with either a ``$\vee$'' or a ``$\wedge$'', depending on whether its corresponding classical state is existential or universal, respectively.
 When evaluating the tree, each leaf in which the input is accepted (rejected) takes the value of ``true'' (``false'').
 These halting decisions are given by checking whether the computation ends in a classical accepting state.
-The value of root can be evaluated from bottom to top: Any existential inner node (assigned a ``$\vee$'') takes the value of ``true'' if at least one of its children has taken the value of ``true'' and any universal inner node (assigned a ``$\wedge$'') takes the value of ``true'' if all of its children have taken the value of ``true''.
+The value of root can be evaluated from bottom to top: Any existential inner node (assigned a ``$\vee$'') takes the value of ``true'' if at least one of its children has taken the value of ``true'', and any universal inner node (assigned an ``$\wedge$'') takes the value of ``true'' if all of its children have taken the value of ``true''.
 The input is accepted if and only if the root takes the value of ``true''.
 Note that classical alternation is a special case of quantum alternation, and NQFAs and UQFAs are just AQFAs with only existential and universal states, respectively.